Trump's actions are beginning to have global consequences

 Iran's claim is historic, rooted in religious ideology.
 By contrast, America appears as the Johnny-come-lately.

-So when Trump refused to recertify Iran's compliance of the Iran nuclear deal last week and threatened to designate Iran's top military force -- the IRGC -- a terrorist organization, he wasn't just slapping down the theocracy -- he was also upping the stakes in Iraq.
+So when Trump refused to recertify Iran's compliance of the Iran nuclear deal last week and threatened to designate Iran's top military force, the revolutionary guard -- the IRGC -- a terrorist organization, he wasn't just slapping down the theocracy -- he was also upping the stakes in Iraq.

 In part drawing a line in the sand; in part throwing sand in the faces of Iran's leaders.
 Iran's Supreme Leader the Ayatollah Ali Khamenei is throwing sand back, pledging to undermine US interests in Iraq and by implication its Kurdish region.